LoyolaChicagoCS/gradhandbook/source/regulations.rst

 internship indicating your successful completion of all the hours required for the academic internship.

+**Service Internships**:  Though most students choose a well-paid internship, some choose an *unpaid* internship for a worthy, nonprofit cause.
+In this case the tuition for the internship can be a burden.
+Contact the GPD about whether your service may be such that the Dean would agree to waive tuition.
+If possible, this should be clarified well in advance.

 .. index:: curricular practical training (CPT)

 .. _cpt: